Mortgage & Refinancing Preparation Tips

 Calculate your loan-to-value ratio to see how much you can afford to borrow by dividing the loan amount by the property’s value.
 If your loan-to-value ratio is above 80 percent your rates may increase significantly.
 Find a less expensive home or save up for a down payment to lower this percentage.

 Calculate your debt-to-income ratio by adding up your monthly debts and dividing by your monthly income.
-A debt-to-income ratio under 20-39 percent is usually considered good and will help you be perceived as financially stable.
+A debt-to-income ratio of 20-39 percent is usually considered good and will help you be perceived as financially stable.

 Don’t be afraid to start small.
 Just because you may qualify for a large loan doesn’t mean that it is a smart financial decision to buy as large a home as possible.
 Take a careful look at your family budget and your housing needs before you decide how much you can really afford.